 - Inconsistent pathway widths and materials - Missing pathway connections - Poor legibility resulting from poor signage and way finding tools - An inconsistent approach to street tree plantings and landscaping - Pedestrian barriers and incomplete street linkages

 The Strategy identified a number of actions to address these shortcomings, such as the development of a public domain plan or a street tree masterplan.
-However these actions were never undertaken at the time.
+However, to date, these actions have not been completed.